chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Axioms
 ^^^^^^

 The goal of the current analysis is to leave the semantic interpretation of Words in a Language as ambiguous as possible.
 This ambiguity, it is hoped, will leave the results of the analysis applicable to palindromic structures in a variety of languages.
 This section details the minimal *necessary* assumptions that are placed on any String to be considered an element of a Language **L**, i.e. a Word.
-The axioms listed in this section are not *sufficient*; in other words, it is possible for a String to satisfy these axioms without being an element of a Language, but any Word that belongs to a Language must satisfy the axioms.
+The axiom listed in this section is not *sufficient*; in other words, it is possible for a String to satisfy this axioms without being an element of a Language, but any Word that belongs to a Language must satisfy the axiom.

 Let **L** be a Language.
 Let *s* be a String, not necessarily a member of **L**.
 Let *𝔞*:sub:`i` be the *i*:sup:`th` Character of the String *s*.